Test Your Color Sense

 Created: Monday, April 27, 2009 posted by at 9:30 am

-1 Star2 Stars3 Stars4 Stars5 Stars (1 votes, average: 5.00 out of 5)
+1 Star2 Stars3 Stars4 Stars5 Stars (2 votes, average: 5.00 out of 5)

 Loading...

-It’s called the Online Color Challenge, and it ascertains how well you see color — and how well you can differentiate between the various hues of a color as they evolve from one value to another.
-In its orginal form, this contains four rows of jumbled-up color chips that you need to drag and place so that each color chip is suitably similar to the ones before and after them.
+In its original form, this site contains four self-contained rows of jumbled-up color chips that you need to drag and place so that each color chip is suitably similar to the ones before and after them.

-Figure 1: Rearranged Color Chips
+Rearranged Color Chips

-Figure 2: The score
+The score

-Figure 3: Comparing scores
+Comparing scores

-This is great fun if you have 10 to 15 minutes to spare — go here to play…
+This is great fun if you have 10 to 15 minutes to spare.
+Go here to play.

 Related Posts